Benefits of Volunteering

 There are over 500,000 people in the U.S. experiencing homelessness every night.
 If you want to help those in need, working for a shelter can help make a true impact on their lives.

 Senior citizens frequently need assistance in their daily lives and many simply could use some companionship.
-By volunteering in a nursing home, you can bring a little extra joy to an elderly person’s life.
+By volunteering in a skilled nursing facility, you can bring a little extra joy to an elderly person’s life.

 Are you a book lover?
 Many libraries need assistance with event programming and organizing their collections.
 As a volunteer at a library, you may help lead book discussion groups, work with children, and teach people how to read.

 These are just a few examples of organizations that often take volunteers.
-If you need help finding a volunteer position, TUN’s volunteer platform matches eager student volunteers with the nonprofit organizations that appeal to them the most.
+If you need help finding a position as a volunteer, TUN’s volunteer platform matches eager student volunteers with the nonprofit organizations that appeal to them the most.

 Making the most out of volunteering

 As with many things in life, what you get out of volunteering largely depends on what you put into it.
 Before you start volunteering, you should identify what exactly you want to get out of it, and then find a volunteer position that matches your goals.
-Devote as much time as you can to your volunteer work.
+Devote as much time as you can to your work as a volunteer.
 Many college towns are in need of volunteers and student volunteer rates are down compared to previous years.
 So student volunteer positions are available in many student communities.
-If you find the right match and put in the work, you may be surprised how much you gain from the experience.
+If you find the right match and put in the work, you may be surprised how much you gain from the experience, such as benefits to your mental and physical health.

 Conclusion

 Volunteering is the best way to become involved and help others in your local community.
-Whether you are serving lunch in a food pantry or teaching English at your local library, volunteering can help you gain new skills and perspectives, help you meet new people, and make you a happier and healthier person.
+Whether you are serving lunch in a food pantry or teaching English at your local library, volunteering can help you gain new skills and perspectives, help you meet new people, gain health benefits for both physical and mental health, and make you a happier person.

 Check TUN’s volunteer platform to connect with volunteering opportunities in your area.